 Considering price as a key factor for Indian consumers in selecting retail store, Kirana stores should mainly focus on building their capabilities in offering competitive price as compare to big retail chain store.
-Big retail chain stores have strong bargaining power as buying in bulk, offers huge discount and such a low selling price on grocery and other lifestyle products that Kirana stores can not offer.
+Big retail chain stores have strong bargaining power as buying in bulk, offers huge discount and such a low selling price for grocery and other lifestyle products that Kirana stores cannot offer.

-Now its time for unorganized retailers to think seriously on pricing issue and this may possible if new association of such Kirana type stores is being formed city wise and existing associations take initiatives with an objective to strengthen their bargaining power by directly purchasing from supplier and farmers.
+Now it’s time for unorganized retailers to think seriously about pricing issue and this may be possible if the new association of such Kirana type stores is being formed city wise and existing associations take initiatives with an objective to strengthen their bargaining power by directly purchasing from supplier and farmers.
 An association of 1000 stores can easily control a supplier company in terms of price and other business terms.
-Also companies can not take risk to fight with such associations who can even boycott them in case face injustice for such issues.
+Also, companies can not take risk to fight with such associations who can even boycott them in case face injustice for such issues.
 Also association can play important role in improving performance and skill of Kirana stores as well as protecting consumer rights.